 “All-around versatility at a low price point makes this a solid option for camping and hiking.”

-“Compared to most flashlights, this option is amazing value and a great low-budget choice.”
+“Compared to most camping flashlights, this option is amazing value and a great low-budget flashlight.”

 “Fully waterproof and shockproof, the Spark 240 has a compact aluminum body at 6.5 inches long.”